 In 2020, ransomware struck hospitals, schools, and state governments across America.
-In 2021, the Institute for Security and Technology’s Ransomware Task Force is striking back.
+In 2021, the Institute for Security and Technology’s Ransomware Task Force (RTF) is striking back.

 The California-based nonprofit coalition is taking a top-down policy approach to the increasingly prominent threat of ransomware.
 Though not the latest in IT security nuisances, ransomware is a significant threat to critical operations across sectors.
 Essential services are more vulnerable than ever—as of late, ransomware attackers have been targeting hospitals with the dark rationale that, amid a deluge of COVID-19 cases, overworked staff will be more likely to pay a quick ransom to retrieve their data and get operations back online.

 In addition to healthcare, ransomware is posing an increasing threat to public security.
 In the last two years, major ransomware attacks slammed governments in Atlanta, Baltimore, and New Orleans, risking everything from day-to-day procedures at school and work to secure devices in City Hall.

 Ransomware is a powerful tool, and in the hands of organized hackers, it can methodically deconstruct IT security responses and recovery plans.
 In a changing world, experts are getting ready to rise to the occasion—but they’re going to need some help from the establishment.

 From threatening governments’ sensitive data to endangering the lives of hospital patients, ransomware is a nefarious contender in the ever-expanding risk landscape.
 In 2021, the RTF will do its part with security recommendations to assist governments and the private sector to sturdy their cyber defenses.